pfefferle/autonomie/readme.txt

 "Autonomie" is the german word for "autonomy" which is a synonym to independent!

+The theme is based on the (in the IndieWeb community) popular SemPress Theme - <https://github.com/pfefferle/SemPress>

 = Thanks =

 * Greg Tangey ([Ruxton](https://github.com/Ruxton)) - for the "Post Kinds" and "Syndication Links" implementations